List of Boeing B-17 Flying Fortress variants: B-17E

-The B-17E (299-O) was an extensive redesign of the previous B-17D.
-The most obvious change was the larger, completely new vertical stabilizer, originally developed for the Boeing 307 Stratoliner by George S. Schairer.
-The new fin had a distinctive shape for the time, with the opposite end of the fuselage retaining the ten panel bombardier's nose glazing from the B-17D.

-Because experience had shown that the Flying Fortress would be vulnerable to attack from behind, both a tail gunner's position and a powered, fully traversable dorsal turret behind the cockpit, (each armed with a pair of "light-barrel" Browning AN/M2 .50 cal. machine guns), were added to the B-17E.
-Until this modification, aircrews had to devise elaborate maneuvers to deal with a direct attack from behind, including swinging the bomber laterally, allowing the waist gunners to alternate .50 caliber bursts at enemy fighters.
-(The configuration of a "3-window box" would later be implemented on the B-29, and also adopted by Soviet bombers as late as the Tupolev Tu-16 Badger, and in different form on the USAF's B-52).
-The teardrop-shaped sliding panels of the waist gunners were replaced by rectangular windows, located directly across the fuselage from each other, for better visibility.
-In the initial production run, the ventral "bathtub" machine gun emplacement of the B-17C/Ds was replaced by a remotely-sighted powered turret.
-It was similar to the one used as a ventral fuselage-mount Bendix remote turret of the B-25B through -D Mitchell medium bomber variants, but was difficult to use and proved to be a failure in combat.
-This resulted in all remaining B-17E production being fitted with a powered Sperry ball turret, manually operated from inside.
-These ball turrets also equipped the "F" and "G" series Flying Fortresses that followed for ventral-quarter defense.
+The B-17E (299O) was an extensive redesign of the previous B-17D.
+The most obvious change was the larger, completely new vertical stabilizer, originally developed for the Boeing 307 Stratoliner, and the addition of a tail gunner.
+Experience had shown the Flying Fortress was vulnerable to attack from behind.
+The redesign added a tail gunner's position and a powered, dorsal turret located just behind the cockpit.
+Each of these positions were armed with a pair of Browning AN/M2 .50 cal. machine guns).
+Until these modifications, specific maneuvers were needed against attacks from behind, including yawing the bomber laterally, allowing the waist gunners to alternate bursts at enemy fighters.
+For better visibility the waist gunner teardrop sliding panels were replaced by rectangular windows.
+In the first production run, the ventral gunner's "bathtub" from the B-17D was replaced by a remotely-sighted Bendix turret.
+It was similar to the one used in the B-25B through -D Mitchell bombers, but was difficult to use and was a failure in combat.
+This resulted in remaining B-17E (and following F and G) aircraft being fitted with a manned Sperry ball turret.